Yarn Types : What Type of Yarn Suits Your Needs

 - Boasts natural elasticity making them easy to care for

-- Water-resistant, thus can literally repel the moisture and still maintain its shape instead of becoming limp or heavy
+- Water-resistant, thus repels moisture while maintaining its shape instead of becoming limp or heavy

-- Not only protects against cold weather conditions but also keeps our feet from getting sweaty on hot summer days too
+- Protects against cold weather conditions and keeps feet from getting sweaty on hot summer days

 Drawbacks of Using Wool Yarn